guoshengkang/guoshengkang.github.io/_Misc/inspirations.md

 388. Your work is to discover your work and then, with all your heart, to give yourself to it. ---- Unknown

 ## <span id="Attitude">Attitude & Life & Happiness</span>
+47. Don't compare your progress with that of others.
+We all need our own time to travel our own distance. ---- Unknown
 48. Never let a problem to be solved become more important than a person to be loved. ---- Barbara Johnson
 49. Always Believe that something Wonderful is going to happen.
 Even with all the ups and downs, never take a day for granted.
 Smile, Cherish the little things and remember to Hug the ones you Love. ---- Brigitte Nicole
 50. A real relationship has: tears and laughter, trust and faith, disagreements, pain and patience, respect, and most importantly, love. ---- Unknown